 IEEE Std 802.15.4-2020 has features for predictable latency such as TSCH, which provides more predictable, but not extremely low latency in the 100 ms range (depending on the PHY).

 IEEE Std 802.15.4z-2020 UWB and IEEE P802.15.4ab for AR/VR and other applications to provide real-time positioning and low latency audio with channel access of 1–2 ms.

+IEEE Std 802.15.6 defines a “Wireless Body Area Network” which is used for medical applications.
+It uses existing industrial scientific medical (ISM) bands as well as frequency bands approved by national medical and/or regulatory authorities.

 IEEE Std 802.16-2017 and IEEE Std 802.22-2019 provide scheduled MAC with predictable latency (10s of ms).
 Operation in the licensed spectrum provides more predictable packet delivery and thus latency, compared to unlicensed, due to the lower potential for interference.